rdolbeau/armie2paraver/README.md

 ```
 armie -msve-vector-bits=256 -i libmeminstrace_emulated.so -- ./myprogram
 ```
-As of version 20.0, ArmIE doesn't include the memory information for the SVE load/store, hopefully this will be improved in an upcoming verion.
+As of version 20.0, ArmIE doesn't include the memory information for the SVE load/store, hopefully this will be improved in an upcoming version.

 Then you can convert the trace with e.g.: